 Concept Proposal Applications

-The New York Influenza Center of Excellence at the University of Rochester Medical Center is seeking concept proposals for innovation projects related to influenza virus infection, pathogenesis, and host responses.
+The New York Influenza Center of Excellence at the University of Rochester Medical Center is not currently seeking concept proposals.

 View current clinical studies at the University of Rochester Medical Center